chevere/docs/components/Spec.md

 ### `routes.json`

-A JSON containing the sub-spec for routes in the given repository at `/<repository>/`.
+Contains the sub-spec for routes in the given repository at `/<repository>/`.

 > See Chevereto [routes.json](https://github.com/Chevereto/chevereto/blob/master/volumes/public/spec/api-v1/routes.json) for a real example.